Poowd/ClassKode/README.md

 1. adding new entrys for : assignment and specilization

+### LOG ENTRY 16 - 1/07/2024

+1. minor adjustments for academic year
+2. added new views module for academic year:
+   - Assignment
+   - projection
+3. multi add for projection using some selection of values

 > [!NOTE]
 > PLEASE FOLLOW EACH STEP CAREFULLY
 > MAKE SURE THAT YOU CORRECTLY INSTALL EACH REQUIRED TECHNOLOGIES